How Do You Test Automated Data Entry for Mobile Web Apps? A Tip We Gave to Our Customer

 They needed to generate bank accounts for their users.
 They also needed verification based on scanning their driver's licenses.
 In such a case, scanning the driver’s licenses would streamline the entry of many details.

 Figure 1: Mobile Web App Image Scanning

-The advantages of this type of automation are clear; however, it does present new challenges for the tester.
-In this example, these would range from how to emulate various driver license details to sub-optimal imaging conditions (distorted/smudged images, etc.)
+The advantages of this type of automation are clear.
+However, it does present new challenges for the tester.
+In this example, these would range from emulating various driver license details to sub-optimal imaging conditions (distorted/smudged images, etc.).

 Figure 2: Testers need to consider different data inputs and imaging conditions